rhurkes/wx-storage/README.md

 All functionality is fairly low level, so instead of opting to mock, coverage is provided by integration tests.
 If you wish to run all tests, you will need to disable concurrent tests via `RUST_TEST_THREADS=1 cargo test`.

  # TODO
- - Add ability to put/get statuses with expiration
  - Potentially move shared client helper into this lib
  - Add cleanup function
  - Add idiomatic benchmark tests
  - Look into custom sort for u64 bytes instead of converting to string
- - Implement [zero copy](http://zeromq.org/blog:zero-copy) when/if [issue #139](https://github.com/erickt/rust-zmq/issues/139) is resolved
+ - Implement [zero copy](http://zeromq.org/blog:zero-copy) when/if [issue #139](https://github.com/erickt/rust-zmq/issues/139) is resolved, or I switch to nanomsg